-For example, suppose there is a low risk 28-year-old (at pregnancy start) Hispanic pregnant woman with a pregnancy start date of 2/18/2018 receiving Boostrix on 8/30/2018 on the 194th day of her pregnancy (from pregnancy start date to vaccination).

-We will match her with a low risk Hispanic woman pregnant sometime between 1/1/2012 and 12/31/2013, who was 27-29 years of age at pregnancy start, with an index date assigned to be the 194th day of pregnancy, and who never received Tdap vaccine during pregnancy.
+For example, suppose there is a 28-year-old (at pregnancy start) Hispanic pregnant woman expecting twins with a pregnancy start date of 2/18/2018 receiving Boostrix on 8/30/2018 on the 194th day of her pregnancy (from pregnancy start date to vaccination).
+We will match her with a Hispanic woman pregnant sometime between 1/1/2012 and 12/31/2013, who was 27-29 years of age at pregnancy start and had a multiple gestation pregnancy, with an index date assigned to be the 194th day of pregnancy, and who never received Tdap vaccine during pregnancy.
 If a match is not feasible within the proposed two-year period, the pool of unexposed women can be expanded to include unexposed pregnant women from additional years.
-The matched pair will have an index date, which is determined by the number of days from pregnancy start to Boostrix vaccination of the exposed woman.
 Both groups will be followed for events of interest from the index date.
 In this example, both women will be followed from the 194th day of their pregnancy.